Skip to main content

 AWS S3 Access Key and Secret

 An AWS IAM access key pair is required to interact with Amazon S3.
-Make sure that the key pair you generate in AWS has proper permissions to the S3 resources you want to access.
-Read more about S3 IAM actions in the AWS docs.
+Ensure the key pair generated in AWS has proper permissions to the S3 resources to access.
+Read more about S3 IAM actions in the AWS documentation.

 To create an IAM access key pair: